 Nutrition analysis courtesy of Genesis software

-- 1½ cups cooked or microwaved sweet potato (1 large sweet potato)
+- 1½ cups cooked sweet potato (1 large sweet potato)

 - 1½ cups almond flour (or any whole-grain flour)